Subaru Impreza (second generation): Second facelift (“Hawk-eye”): 2005–2007

+Safety

 WRX

 In December 2000, Subaru updated the WRX to the second generation.
 The GDA WRX model also retained the 5-speed manual transmission gearbox design from the GC8.
 Subaru later released a new 6-speed gearbox for the STi model GDB that is significantly stronger.

 The GD chassis, along with the WRX and STI, underwent two styling changes in its life cycle.
 The original styling applied to A and B. Initially this design proved to be rather unpopular which prompted a more conventional design for the applied C, D and E models.
 The second facelift applied to the F and G versions.

 The WRX STi gained 17 × 7.5 in alloy wheels over the previous 16 × 7 in wheels, and the 5-speed manual transmission (reputed to be one of the car's weak points) was changed to an STi-engineered 6 speed manual transmission.
 The engine, retained from the Version 6 STi, still retains the semi-closed deck block and is still labelled as the EJ207.
 However the engines did gain AVCS, further improving their low-end torque production.
 The interior was updated with an STi logo on the gauge and the tachometer also has a red shift light.
 Brembo 4 piston front and 2 piston rear brakes came standard on the STi and were an option on the bare-bones Type RA STi, which still carried the Subaru 4 piston front/2 piston rear brakes as standard.
 Externally, the STi has a larger hood scoop and has foglight covers with the STi logo embossed on them.
 The DCCD was updated to work with anti-lock brakes.
 During braking, when the ABS is on, the DCCD will set itself to open-mode (no locking).

 The version nomenclature was dropped from the name.
 Japanese and other auto-enthusiasts often refer to the chassis as GDB/GDF (the STi has a 'B' or 'F' (for USDM models) whereas the regular WRX had an 'A').
 The fourth character of the VIN gives the revision (A to F where G is the 2007 version).

 In 2000, most of Asia, Oceania and Europe received the new STi.
 The engine was detuned to meet emission standards.
 Engine output was variously rated from 265 PS at 6,000 rpm and 35 kgm of torque at 4,000 rpm, to 280 PS at 6,400 rpm and 38 kgm of torque at 4,000 rpm depending on the market.

 2005 STis received the long-awaited DCCD control available in other markets, as well as a slight wheelbase increase to match the Japanese-spec WRX STi Spec-C and has 280 PS.